About the program

 Who is eligible to apply?

-Note: 501(c)(3) organizations are strongly encouraged to partner with a local government for all parts of this program.
+Note: 501(c)(3) and 501(c)(6) organizations must partner with an eligible fiscal agent for all parts of this program.
 Additionally, 501(c)(3) organizations must be registered with the New Mexico Secretary of State and be in good standing with the New Mexico Department of Justice, formally known as the Attorney General’s Office.
 501(c)(6) organizations must be registered with the New Mexico Secretary of State.

 What qualifies as a Route 66 Centennial project?